 If you were to venture into any maker space in the world today, chances are you would find at least one 3D printer extruding away.
 But 3D printing isn’t the only manufacturing technology found within these innovative Fablabs.
 Once seen as a strictly industrial technology, laser cutting is increasingly used by small businesses, product designers, makers, and even hobbyists.

-When deciding whether you should utilize 3D printing or laser cutting, there are a number of factors to consider.
 In some cases, a laser cutter might prove to be the most advantageous manufacturing technology for your specific application.

 As laser cutting becomes more accessible and affordable, we’ve seen a major shift in the consumer market.
 What was once a tool strictly for industrial purposes, you can now find laser cutters in schools, maker spaces, small businesses, and even homes.
 Here are a few of the most popular desktop laser cutter manufacturers on the market.